Relational Graph Transformer¶

 Loss & Training¶

-- Task-specific loss: Selected according to the downstream task (MAE for regression, AUC for classification, etc.)
+- Task-specific Loss: Based on the downstream task (MAE for regression, AUC for classification, etc.).

 Key Experimental Results¶